Lancaster station (Pennsylvania): Renovations

 After decades of deferred maintenance, a complete station refurbishment was proposed in 1997, but it was not until June 2009 that a $12 million renovation of the station was initiated by Amtrak and Lancaster County.
 Plans included a new HVAC system, improved ticketing and waiting area for intercity buses, an expanded parking lot, landscaping, a taxi stand, and "a complete rehabilitation of the station's interior and exterior".
 However, the start of construction was delayed until October.
 By September 2011, the renovations were estimated to cost $2 million over the planned amount and were a year behind schedule.
 After being completed, it was discovered that the bus bays at the station could not accommodate the 45 ft coaches used by Bieber Transportation Group.
 The bays, which were being used as taxi stands instead, had been originally designed for the 40 ft buses that had been used by the now-defunct Capital Trailways.
 The buses owned by Bieber, consequently, were unable to negotiate the turn in the parking lot leading to the bays.
 The curbs in the parking lots were eventually cut-back to allow more space for maneuvering.
 Intercity bus service was run by Bieber Transportation Group from the station to York, Philadelphia, and New York City until it was discontinued on April 1, 2018.

 In January 2012, a "capstone" project was announced with the intention of restoring the interior of the station including the restoration of waiting area benches, painting and repairing of plaster walls, as well as upgrading of station lighting and accessibility.
 By October 2013, most of the interior restoration work, including refurbishment of windows, re-plastering and repainting of walls, and the installation of a new HVAC system, was completed.

+The platforms were reconstructed in the 2020s.
+The south platform was completed in November 2024, followed by the north platform in November 2025.
 An artwork entitled A Place for Every Piece: Lancaster’s Living Quilt was added to the station in January 2025.